 Our top pick for

 Mizuho Financial Group, Inc is a banks-regional business based in the US.
 Mizuho Financial Group shares (MFG) are listed on the NYSE and all prices are listed in US Dollars.
-Mizuho Financial Group employs 56,383 staff and has a market cap (total outstanding shares value) of USD$32.5 billion.
+Mizuho Financial Group employs 57,264 staff and has a trailing 12-month revenue of around 0.00.